Mailu/Mailu/docs/configuration.rst

 ISRG Root X1 certificate in TLS handshakes.
 This is required for `android handsets older than 7.1.1` but slows down the performance of modern devices.

+The ``TLS_PERMISSIVE`` (default: true) setting controls whether ciphers and protocols offered on port 25 for STARTTLS are optimized for maximum compatibility.
+We **strongly recommend** that you do **not** change this setting on the basis that any encryption beats no encryption.
+If you are subject to compliance requirements and are not afraid of loosing emails as a result of artificially reducing compatibility, set it to 'false'.
+Keep in mind that servers that are running a software stack old enough to not be compatible with the current TLS requirements will either a) deliver in plaintext b) bounce emails c) silently drop emails; modern servers will benefit from various downgrade protections (DOWNGRD, RFC7507) making the security argument mostly a moot point.

 .. _`android handsets older than 7.1.1`: https://community.letsencrypt.org/t/production-chain-changes/150739

 .. _reverse_proxy_headers: